Time-Sensitive Steps You Must Take

 The good news is that a conditional green card has nearly all the same benefits as a nonconditional green card.
 Beneficiaries will still be able to apply for work permits, travel in and out of the country, and live where they please.

-The only substantial difference between conditional and nonconditional green cards is the rate in which they expire.
+The only substantial difference between conditional and nonconditional green cards is the rate at which they expire.
 Conditional green cards will expire after 2 years of their issuing, and compared to nonconditional green cards, the renewal process is more involved.
 Once conditions are successfully removed, though, conditional green cards become nonconditional, meaning they have 10-year validity periods.

 If you fail to remove conditions on your green card, it will expire after the 2-year period.
 Should this occur, you (at least temporarily) lose your status in the United States, which makes you susceptible to removal proceedings and deportation.
 You will likely also start accruing unlawful presence, which can make you inadmissible to the country in the future.
 If your conditional green card has already expired, you should immediately contact qualified legal representation for advice on how to proceed.